Fireproof Insulation And Other Fire-Resistant Materials

 Statistics from Ireland’s Department of Environment, Housing and Local Government, which have been analysed by the Irish Times, show that 277 people died in 249 fatal house fires between 2010 and 2019, highlighting the importance of making your home as fireproof as possible.

-When you’re looking for fireproof insulation and other building materials, it’s likely that you’ll see the terms ‘fire-retardant’ and ‘fire-resistant’ used, and it’s important to keep in mind the difference between the two:
+When you’re looking for fireproof insulation and other fire-resistant materials, it’s likely that you’ll see both ‘fire-retardant’ and ‘fire-resistant’ used, and it’s important to keep in mind the difference between the two:

 - Fire-resistant: this is used to describe materials that will continue to operate as normal during a fire, most likely due to the fact that they’ve been treated with substances to reinforce their fire-resistant properties